dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Lake Powell-Lake Mead system (Rosenberg, 2021d).
 Synchronous means multiple participants connect to the same cloud model and enter individual water conservation and consumption choices and group decisions as model time progresses year-by-year.
-The document provides context information for each individual and group choice and explains how choices build on existing Colorado River management (Appendix A).
+This document provides context information for each individual and group choice and explains how choices build on existing Colorado River management (Appendix A).
 The document also suggest potential values to enter.